-If a staff member has concerns about another member of staff (including supply staff and volunteers), it will be raised with the headteacher.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire Singleton School premises), it will be raised with the headteacher or Chair of the Governing Body.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.

-Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
+Any concerns regarding the safeguarding practices at Singleton School will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.